yaakoum/Pewlett-Hackard-Analysis/README.md

 # Pewlett-Hackard-Analysis

-#### *Employee database analysis on retiring employees using SQL and pgAdmin*

 ## Overview
 The goal of this project was to act as a Human Resources Analyst to determine who will be retiring in the next few years and how many positions (and titles) will Pewlett Hackard need to fill.
-By doing this I helped future-proof PH by generating a list of all employees eligible for the retirement package and a list of how many job titles are going to be open after that generation of employees retires.
+Bobby has asked us for our expertise in using SQL.
+All the information has been compiled into 6 CSVs because the company has been fully Excel and VBA based when it came to their HR.
+With our help we will be future-proofing PH by generating a list of all employees eligible for the retirement package and a list of how many job titles are going to be open after that generation of employees retires.

 ## Results
 - After creating the unique_titles table by joining the employees and titles tables, filtering them by date of birth and date hired, removing duplicates, and ordering the data points by date hired there are **90,398 employees retiring** as per the above criterion.